SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The stateless nature of REPP requires that no client or application state is maintained on the server.
 Each client request to the server must contain all the information necessary for the server to process the request.

 REPP is data format agnostic, the client uses agent-driven content negotiation.
-Allowing the client to select from a set of representation media types supported by the server, such as XML and JSON.
+Allowing the client to select from a set of representation media types supported by the server, such as XML, JSON [@!RFC8259] or [@!YAML].

 A good understanding of the EPP base protocol specification [@!RFC5730] is advised, to grasp the command mapping described in this document.